Looking for plastic-free and zero-waste crisps? I’ve got you covered with this easy recipe. Read on!

 Tired Parsnip and Potato Peel Crisps

-wap the kale for 1 parsnip – about 100g.
+Swap the kale for 1 parsnip – about 100g.
 Slice very thinly, either with a mandolin or a vegetable peeler, including tops and tails.
 Season, spread thinly on a baking tray, and roast for around 35 minutes, or until crisp.
 Thicker slices may need an extra 5 minutes but watch carefully to ensure they don’t burn.
-Add the potato peel tray to the oven for the last 25 minutes.
+Add the potato peel tray to the oven for the last 25 minutes, for zero-waste parsnip and potato peel crisps.

 Tired Beetroot and Potato Peel Crisps